How precious are your thoughts about me, O God. They cannot be numbered! I can’t even count them; they outnumber the grains of sand!

 Psalm 139:17-18a (NLT)

 What has your self-talk been like today?
 Did you wake up, looked in a mirror and thought that you don’t look good enough?
-Did you go to work, didn’t perform as well as you do usually do and you’re beating yourself up?
+Did you go to work, didn’t perform as well as you usually do and you’re beating yourself up?
 Or maybe a friend got upset with you and you think you can’t maintain a relationship?

 Whether this has been your self-talk or not, the truth is that, even on our best days, we don’t always see ourselves in a positive light and we may be our own biggest critic.
 I’m working on my self-talk but still have moments when I think that I don’t measure up, that I keep failing, that I’m not good enough.

 When God comes into the pictures, something amazing happens.
 Even in my worst moments, God has many precious thoughts about me, as the psalmist says.
-Despite the fact that God knows us from the very beginning and he knows our every action, his thoughts about us are precious.
+Despite the fact that God knows us from the very beginning and knows our every action, his thoughts about us are precious.

 O Lord, you have examined my heart